Thinkmill/keystatic/.changeset/early-fans-remember.md

 '@keystatic/core': patch
 ---

-Added validation to prevent whitespace in slug field values
+Added validation to prevent whitespace at the start or end of slug field values